1919–20 FA Cup: Qualifying rounds

 Participant numbers were down on previous editions of the tournament after many clubs from the lower levels of the English football pyramid (such as it was at the time) did not resume operations after the First World War.
 Local leagues across the country were hit hard by the heavy loss of players during the years of conflict, while other clubs such as Croydon Common from competitions as strong as the Southern League First Division were wound up after their income streams disappeared during the four-season long competitive hiatus.

 In the end, the 12 winners from the sixth qualifying round were Football League Second Division side Port Vale and non-league teams Luton Town, West Stanley, Castleford Town, Thornycrofts (Woolston), Darlington, Southend United, Gillingham, Hednesford Town, Bristol Rovers, Rochdale and Newport County.
 Port Vale had actually begun the season in the Central League, but had been re-instated to the Football League after eight rounds following the involuntary liquidation of Leeds City in the wake of an illegal player payments scandal.
-Those qualifying for the first round proper for the first time were West Stanley, Castleford Town, Newport County and, more significantly, Thornycrofts (Woolston) and Hednesford Town.
+Those qualifying for the first round proper for the first time were West Stanley, Newport County and - more significantly - Thornycrofts (Woolston),Hednesford Town and Castleford Town.

-Thornycrofts and Hednesford were the first clubs in Cup history to progress from the extra preliminary round to the competition proper and to participate in nine rounds of an individual tournament.
-Hednesford Town overcame Halesowen, Atherstone Town, Willenhall, Cradley Heath, Darlaston, Shrewsbury Town, Walsall and East London works outfit Gnome Athletic before bowing out in the first round to Castleford Town at Wheldon Road, while Thornycrofts (Woolston) saw off RAE Farnborough, Bournemouth Gasworks, Cowes, Basingstoke Town, Bournemouth Tramways, Oxford City, Dulwich Hamlet and Sheppey United before famously taking Burnley to a replay at Turf Moor after a scoreless draw in the initial match at The Dell.
+Thornycrofts, Hednesford and Castleford were the first clubs in Cup history to participate in nine rounds of an individual tournament.
+Hednesford and Thornycrofts progressed from the extra preliminary round to the first round proper, while Castleford commenced in the preliminary round and progressed through to the second round proper.
+Hednesford Town overcame Halesowen, Atherstone Town, Willenhall, Cradley Heath, Darlaston, Shrewsbury Town, Walsall and East London works outfit Gnome Athletic before bowing out in the first round to Castleford at Wheldon Road, while Thornycrofts (Woolston) saw off RAE Farnborough, Bournemouth Gasworks, Cowes, Basingstoke Town, Bournemouth Tramways, Oxford City, Dulwich Hamlet and Sheppey United before famously taking Burnley to a replay at Turf Moor after a scoreless draw in the initial match at Fratton Park.
+Castleford defeated Calverley, Halifax Town, Leeds Steel Works, South Kirkby Colliery, Lintz Institute, Cleethorpes Town, London Caledonians and Hednesford before going out to Bradford Park Avenue.

+For all qualifying round results see 1919–20 FA Cup qualifying rounds.